A nonlinear model for long-range segregation: Introduction

-The system \eqref{adjacentsegregation} when the Laplace operator is replaced by the fully nonlinear Pucci operator, has been studied by Quitalo \cite{V}, who established the existence of positive solutions and convergence to a limiting segregated configuration.
-In the case of two populations, Caffarelli, Quitalo, and the second and third authors \cite{CL3} showed that the limiting problem becomes a two-phase free boundary problem with the associated free boundary condition $\frac {\partial u_1}{\partial \nu_1} = \frac {\partial u_2}{\partial \nu_2}$, where $\nu_1$ and $\nu_2$ denote the interior normal directions to the respective supports.
+In \cite{V}, existence of positive solutions and convergence to a limiting segregated configuration is established.
+In the case of two populations, Caffarelli, Quitalo, Patrizi, and Torres \cite{CL3} showed that the limiting problem becomes a two-phase free boundary problem with the associated free boundary condition $\frac {\partial u_1}{\partial \nu_1} = \frac {\partial u_2}{\partial \nu_2}$, where $\nu_1$ and $\nu_2$ denote the interior normal directions to the respective supports.
 This formulation allowed for the application of the sup-convolutions method, originally developed by Caffarelli in the linear setting, to prove that the regular points form an open subset of the free boundary locally of class $C^{1,\alpha}$.
 For a comprehensive discussion of the sup-convolution method and the general theory of free boundaries, the reader is referred to the monograph by Caffarelli and Salsa \cite{Geometric_Free_Boundary}.
 For two-phase free boundary problems governed by fully nonlinear operators, we refer the reader to \cite{AF, DeSilvaSavin, DeSilvaFerrariSalsa} and the references therein.

+In all the works mentioned above, the interaction between populations is adjacent, meaning that $u_i(x)$ interacts with the other densities evaluated at the same point $x$.
+However, there are many processes where the growth of species $i$ is inhibited by populations $j$ occupying an entire neighborhood around $x$, see for example \cite{CuMaMa, MiEiFang}.
+As a first step in studying this nonlocal interaction, Caffarelli, Patrizi, and Quitalo \cite{CL2} introduced system \eqref{main_problems} with the Laplace operator and $R=1$.
+They proved existence of solutions and convergence to a limiting segregated configuration.